soullmon/RialOverse/README.md

-# 🛠️ About RialOverse: Profile Builder v.1
+# 🛠️ About RialOverse | PFP-Builder

 RialOverse is a project I created for the Rialo community, allowing you to personalize your own character.
 I built this first version of RialOverse as a web-based profile builder.
 In it, you can:
 * Build a character from scratch with many elements: backgrounds, skins, noses, mouths, tattoos, eyes, eyebrows, clothing, hands, faces, hair, offhands, heads, and accessories